Keep up with our day-to-day efforts by following the Document Biodiversity blog, maintained by members of the Academy's Citizen Science department.

 We work with amazing partners to engage and build community around biodiversity research and conservation.

-In 2014, iNaturalist—a social network through which anyone can record and discuss their observations of the natural world—became part of the Academy.
+iNaturalist is a social network through which anyone can record and discuss their observations of the natural world.
 Scientists and land managers can pose questions to the iNaturalist community (and use the resulting data to monitor changes in biodiversity), and anyone can use iNaturalist to learn more about nature itself.

 Bay Area Citizen Science Coalition